Monday, July 21, 2025

 Dearest friends, let us find comfort in the love that God has for each and everyone of us and console one another because, for “those who believe in God’s love death is not the end, nor does it destroy the bonds that [God] forged in our lives,” especially, the bond that God forged between each one of us and Sam.

 When my wife and I arrived at the burial site, after I vested, we walked up to the representative from the funeral home to introduce ourselves.
-As we shook hands - it could have been the wind - but the stand with Sam's picture fell over and knocked over the two flower arrangements in front of it.
+As we shook hands, the stand with Sam's picture fell over and knocked over the two flower arrangements in front of it.
 We helped the funeral home representative rearrange the picture stand and flower arrangements.
 I shared this with Sam's wife and her children and we were all like: "Sam is stirring things up in heaven already!"
 As Sam would say: "Heck yeah!
 That's right!
 That's right!"
+Afterwards, one of the guests came up to us, thanked us, and also said, "Behind every good man is a woman rolling her eyes."
+We both chuckled at the comment.

 No comments: